 Welcome To Manuel Antonio Costa Rica Manuel Antonio Costa Rica is both home to the fantastic Manuel Antonio National Park and a great tourist destination located on the Central Pacific Coast.
 It has some of the best Beaches of Costa Rica.
 The breathtaking the beauty of this area’s unique landscape attracts hundreds of people every day! […]

-Monteverde Costa Rica – Enjoy The Rainforest Monteverde is one of the best destinations of Costa Rica to experience a rainforest.
-It is also one of the best places to see the splendid Quetzal,the beautifully colorful bird that is so hard to see.
-In 1951, Quakers settled in Monteverde where they established a dairy farm.
-As […]
+Monteverde Costa Rica – Enjoy The Rainforest Monteverde is one of the best destinations in Costa Rica to experience a rainforest.
+It is also one of the best places to see the splendid Quetzal, there beautifully colorful bird that is so hard to see.
+In 1951, Quakers settled in Monteverde where they established a dairy farm. […]

 Tortuguero Costa Rica National Park – How to Get There Tortuguero Costa Rica National Park located on the northeast Caribbean coast.
 The stunning National Park protects one of the largest remaining areas of tropical rainforest in Central America.
 The park offers vast, protected beaches from which you can enjoy endless ocean vistas.
 Regarding places to […]